StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/ROUTINE LOAD.md

 ## Description

 Routine Load allows you to submit a permanent import task to import data into StarRocks by constantly reading from a specified data source.
-Currently only support importing text format (CSV) data from Kafka without authentication or SSL authentication.
+Currently Routine Load supports importing text format (CSV) data from Kafka without authentication，encryption and authentication using SSL, as well as authentication using SASL.

 ## Syntax